Can Pakistan break cycle of destruction in flood rebuilding?

 “There isn’t much labour yet for us because there’s still floodwater standing in villages and fields.
 The relief packs we get aren’t enough and I’ve sold off whatever little gold I had,” he said, standing next to the ruins of his mud-brick home.

 “Now we have to go for resilience religiously,” he said.
-“We need to break the cycle of destruction.”
+“We need to break the cycle of destruction.”—Reuters

 Comments